beejjorgensen/bgc/src/bgc_part_1500_cpp.md

 ### If Not Defined, `#ifndef`

 There's also the negative sense of "if defined": "if not defined", or `#ifndef`.
-We could change the previous example to read to output different things based on whether or not something was defined:
+We could change the previous example to output different things based on whether or not something was defined:

 [i[`#ifndef` directive]<]